Todd Gibbons

 Experian

 The project was developed in a Jira-driven agile environment and involved regular coordination with product, design and testing teams.
 The iOS devs met regularly with the Android team to help them mimic the iOS UX on Android.
-My favorite part of the project involved working with the design team to implement clever, original UI widgets that allowed users to explore their credit data in interesting ways.
+My favorite part of the project involved working with the design team to implement their clever, original UI widgets that allowed users to explore their credit data in interesting ways.

 Tracer